 2. Manage billing, payment, and revenue on time with ERP

 ERP acts as a financial management system to ensure customer payment schedules, revenue tracking and credit management across the business.
-ERP systems integrate a CRM (Customer Relationship Management) system to automate reminders and prevent customer complaints.
+ERP financial systems integrate a CRM (Customer Relationship Management) system to automate reminders and prevent customer complaints.

 With increased tracking capabilities and easy to use automated payment systems, billing, payments and revenue management becomes easy.
 It can help manage cost analysis, profit tracking, invoice tracking, budgeting, investments and more.

 3. Around the clock access to quality data and financial information

 You get the data when you need it.
 When processes are well organized and resources are optimally used, future business ventures are promoted and the bottom-line is enhanced.
 ERP software allows businesses to maintain financial measures, through having in-depth information, whenever required.

 Financial data is confidential and can’t be disclosed openly.
 ERP gives you the opportunity of safeguarding your information and co-author, edit and manage it as per the access you allow.
 Multiple reporting options and modules eliminate the need for maintaining spreadsheets and paper files.

 4. Integrated + automated data across the organization (flexibility of generating information and creating reports)